 HUD identified 710 total units in their unmet need calculation.
-The State conducted its UNA at a later point in time, during which 690 total units were identified as still requiring assistance (see Table 2-3).
+The State conducted its UNA at a later point in time, during which 690 total units were identified as still requiring assistance (see Table 2-4).
 To determine how many of these units would require funding through the CDBG-DR program, DED conducted a data analysis to review the total number of homes served through existing State housing programs.

 Since the 2019 floods, the State's active housing programs have prioritized the needs of disaster-impacted families and implemented many projects in HUD-defined MID areas.
 DED moved quickly in 2019 to use an open Nebraska Affordable Housing Trust Fund (NAHTF) funding round to establish a disaster funding priority.
-This action required an amendment to the Qualified
+This action required an amendment to the Qualified Allocation Plan (QAP) and public comment period.
+Additionally, scoring priority for disaster related projects was incorporated into the joint NIFA and DED LIHTC/HOME/HTF funding program for 2020 applications received in the fall of 2019.
+NIFA launched its First Home Grant program in 2020.

-35 The information provided in Table 2-2 is based on HUD's original assessment, which was completed at a different point in time than the UNA completed for this Action Plan.
+34 The information provided in Table 2-2 is based on HUD's original assessment, which was completed at a different point in time than the UNA completed for this Action Plan.